cyn-crypto/fraud-detection-diffusion/README.md

 improved explainability, this project empirically evaluates whether such trajectory-based features offer meaningful advantages over standard reconstruction-based anomaly signals.

-The Report can can be found in the same folder.
+The Report can can be found in this same folder which contains the Methodology, Results and everything else.